justin-napolitano/data-blog/content/blog/feasibility_study_shipping_carbon/index.md

 Situations like this one, are why I always publish with code.
 Transparency is the key to rigor.

-## Introduction

-Yesterday I published a [Monte Carlo Simulation of shipping CO2 across the atlantic from Europe to the United States](https://blog.jnapolitano.io/carbon-shipping-projections/).
-I stated wrongly that the industry could be a 270 billion dollar annual industry.
-Upon reflection, I realized that this number seemed too high.
-In fact, that would equate to nearly 1 billion dollars in economic activity per day.

-In this report, I rectify those mistakes.

 ## Methodology

-Please review the my [previous post](https://blog.jnapolitano.io/carbon-shipping-projections/) which details design of my model.
+Please review the my [previous post](https://blog.jnapolitano.io/carbon-shipping-projections/) which details the design of my model.

 The major difference in this report is the sampling of the mean price per voyage.

 The conversion error has been corrected.

 ## Findings

 ### Distance of Transport